iree-org/iree-turbine/iree/turbine/kernel/boo/README.md

-The BOO (Bag of Ops) project is intended to provide a python interface for launching individual IREE kernels within a pytorch model.
+The BOO (Bag of Ops) project is intended to provide a python interface for fusing and launching standalone IREE kernels in a pytorch model.

-Currently, forward and backward convolution kernels are supported.
+Currently, convolution kernels are supported with bias and activation fusions.

 ## Environment Variables